 We have appointed the data protection officer (DPO) to oversee compliance with this privacy notice.
 If you have any questions about this privacy notice or how we handle your

 personal information, please contact the DPO.
 You have the right to make a complaint at any time to the Information Commissioner’s Office (ICO), the UK supervisory authority

 We reserve the right to update this privacy notice at any time, and we will provide you with a new privacy notice when we make any substantial updates.
 We may also notify you

 in other ways from time to time about the processing of your personal information.

 You have the right to make a complaint with the Information Commissioners Office at the following address:

 Telephone: 0303 123 1113

-Questions, comments and requests regarding this privacy notice and your rights are welcomed and should be addressed to Excel Property (Cheshire) Limited trading as
+Questions, comments and requests regarding this privacy notice and your rights are welcomed and should be addressed to Excel Property Trading Limited as